 By the way, the egg wash is crucial to giving this simple bread dough the chewy mouth feel of a pretzel- so don’t skip this step or use butter instead.
 While butter tastes good, it makes the pretzel more like a roll in texture.

 Letters (a great crossover activity for preschoolers learning their letters!).

 Hearts.
 Valentines, anyone?

 Traditional pretzel shapes.

 And even the “blob” for those little ones who just can’t grasp the “roll” technique yet.
-I always let them make whatever shape they want and help only when they ask so that they have a feeling of accomplishment.
+It’s fun to let them make whatever shape they want, helping only when they ask so that they have a feeling of accomplishment.

 No matter what the shape, when anyone takes a first bite of one of these soft pretzels, the pretzel tastes that much sweeter from the hands that made it.